 The sound of the 1960s!
 After sales of the Les Paul started to falter, 1961 was the year that Gibson introduced their new Les Paul – the Les Paul SG.
 For reasons that we won’t delve into here, this guitar was later re-branded simply as the SG, or Solid Guitar.
 It is that guitar that this newly redesigned model is based on.

-As with all new Gibson Original Collection guitars, the new SG Standard 61 features a solid mahogany body without any of that modern weight-relief malarkey.
-It also wields a mahogany neck with 22 fret rosewood fingerboard, dual high-output AlNiCo 5 humbuckers, and Kluson Deluxe tuners.
+As with all new Original Collection guitars, the left-handed Gibson SG Standard 61 features a solid mahogany body without any of that modern weight-relief malarkey.
+It also wields a mahogany neck with 22 22-fret rosewood fingerboard, dual high-output AlNiCo 5 humbuckers, and Kluson Deluxe tuners.

 - Body : Mahogany